Cornetto noboringbits prints coordinate windows that meet any of the following:

 : also output in readfish format to FILE-T INT

-: percentage threshold to consider as sufficient boring bits on a contig [default: 50]This programme processes a FASTA file and a PAF alignment file to fix the direction of contigs based on the total base length being more positive or negative.
-It outputs the direction fixed FASTA to stdout
+: percentage threshold to consider as sufficient boring bits on a contig [default: 50]This program processes a FASTA file and a PAF alignment file to fix the direction of contigs based on the total base length being more positive or negative.
+It outputs the direction fixed contigs in FASTA format to stdout

 .